microsoft/Kusto-Query-Language/doc/tophittersoperator.md

 T | top-hitters 25 of Page by Views
 ```

+> [!NOTE]
+> `top-hitters` is an approximation algorithm and should be used when running with large data.
+> The approximation of the the top-hitters is based on the [Count-Min-Sketch](https://en.wikipedia.org/wiki/Count%E2%80%93min_sketch) algorithm.

 ## Syntax

 *T* `| top-hitters` *NumberOfRows* `of` *sort_key* `[` `by` *expression* `]`